-Samaritan’s advanced cardiac care program, the only one in New Jersey and in collaboration with the American Heart Association and National Partnership for Healthcare & Hospice Innovation, is an extra layer of support to help you and those who care about you live your best life during end-stage congestive heart failure (CHF).
+Samaritan’s advanced cardiac care program, the only one in New Jersey and in collaboration with the National Partnership for Healthcare & Hospice Innovation, is an extra layer of support to help you and those who care about you live your best life during end-stage congestive heart failure (CHF).

 Our cardiac hospice specialists will work with your cardiologist and your other physicians to provide you the personalized attention you need when other treatments are not always working — or if your treatment decisions have become more complex — and extra support would be helpful to you and those who care about you.

 Our mission is to ensure that you and your family are well supported and informed so symptoms of your end-stage CHF can be managed under our specialized South NJ hospice care while you stay safely at home.

 When you choose Samaritan’s advanced cardiac hospice care program for your end-stage CHF, you and your family will benefit.
 This program will:

 Created by the American Heart Association and the National Partnership for Healthcare and Hospice Innovation

 Fill out this form to download your complimentary handbook now.